clambodile/ssp-4w/reading/module3/mental-Model-Of-Interviewer.md

 In the interview, demonstrate that you know how to build small programs, and furthermore can do so under pressure.

 Before the interview, **just practice -- a lot!** Build many small programs that work, first of all.
-(That's what you practiced in module 1 and module 2 of this course) Then build them under deadline and live-audience pressure.
-(That's what you're practicing in module 3 of this course.)
+(That's what you practiced in the first two modules of this course) Then build them under deadline and live-audience pressure.
+(That's what you're practicing in the thirds module of this course.)

 ## You care about how and why things really work